oeg-upm/DOI-Extractor-OEG/README.md

 <br>
 The resulting information is placed in Outputs folder, which include:

-- A dois.txt containing, for each paper, the pdf if it was founded or if not the doi
+- A dois.txt containing, for each paper, the URL to the pdf if it was founded or if not the doi

-- A name-doi.csv, containing the title and the doi of every paper found, in addition to OpenAlex primary location attribute
+- A results.csv, containing the title and the doi of every paper found, in addition to OpenAlex primary location attribute

+- A results.json, containing the same information as results.csv but in a json formal

 ## Project Structure
 ```